Dreaded Fist writes about Nissans and about modifying cars for high performance.

 - OEM S15 hood (requires S15 fenders, S15 bumper/grill, and possibly new hood latch)

 - OEM S15 front bumper (will fit properly with S15 bumper support/rebar, when used with S15 fenders and hood, will fit beautifully)

 - OEM S15 rad support

 - OEM S15 headlights (HID or non, HID's cost about $1,000 per side)

-Yes, the S15 rear end conversion is possible, and it has been done.
-You'll need S15 rear quarter's, glass, rear bumper, trunk, you name it, you'll need it.
-And nothing will be bolt on.
-You'll be paying a monstrous amount of cash to a bodyshop to make it all fit.
+Yes, the S15 rear-end conversion is possible, and it has been done.
+You'll need S15 rear quarters, glass, rear bumper, trunk, you name it, you'll need it.
+And nothing will be bolted on.
+You'll be paying a monstrous amount of cash to a body shop to make it all fit.
 Labor will probably cost more than all the parts.

-It's been done-Yes.
-But no, it wasn't cheap, yes, it took forever and cost tons of money.
-Try scanning around on the various 240sx forums online, I know of one user who did do the conversion.
-It looked fantastic and almost (almost!) made his s13 fastback look like an S15.
+Has it been done?
+Yes.
+Was it cheap?
+No. Did it take forever?
+Yes.
+Try scanning around on the various 240sx forums online.
+I know of one user who did do the conversion.
+It looked fantastic and almost (almost!) made his S13 fastback look like an S15.
 Rear end?
 S15.
 Front?
 S15.
 Side?
 Didn't work.